DanParkinson/project-5-to-do/DEPLOYMENT.md

 This is where my deployment process will be documented.

-## Install Django and packages, Create Django Project, Run Server and allow hosts
+## Install Django and packages, Create Django Project.

     Install django
     - *pip3 install 'django<4'*